Using the GitLab Platform in the Browser

 On the “Blank project” tab, enter the following information:

 1. The name of your project in the “Project name” field.
 You cannot use special characters, but you can use spaces, hyphens, underscores, or even emoji.
 When adding the name, the “Project slug” will auto populate.
-The slug is what will be used as the URL path to the project.
+The slug is what will be setup as the URL path to the project.
 If you want a different slug, input the project name first and then change the slug.

 2. The path to your project in the “Project slug” field.
 This is the URL path for your project that the GitLab instance will use.
 If the “Project name” is blank, it will auto populate when you fill in the “Project slug”.